olliw42/ardupilot/README.md

-# BetaPilot 4.0
+# BetaPilot: BetaCopter 4.0

-This is the BetaPilot (inlcuding BetaCopter, BetaPlane) fork of the ArduPilot project.
+BetaPilot is a fork of the ArduPilot project.

+This here is the BetaCopter branch of BetaPilot.
+It is based on ArduCopter stable.

-I use it for developing new features, mainly related to the [STorM32 gimbal controller](http://www.olliw.eu/2013/storm32bgc/) project.
+I use BetaPilot for developing new features, mainly related to the [STorM32 gimbal controller](http://www.olliw.eu/2013/storm32bgc/) project.

 ## Usage and Release Notes ##

-Please see http://www.olliw.eu/storm32bgc-wiki/Using_STorM32_with_ArduPilot for information on the usage and features of BetaPilot (BetaCopter/BetaPlane).
+Please see http://www.olliw.eu/storm32bgc-wiki/Using_STorM32_with_BetaPilot for information on the usage and features of BetaPilot (BetaCopter/BetaPlane).

 ## Build, Compile Notes ##

-In order to build BetaPilot 4.0 (BetaCopter/BetaPlane), do this:
+In order to build BetaCopter 4.0, do this:

 - Follow the instructions in the ArduPilot wiki for installing the build environment.
-- Clone this fork and checkout the desired BetaPilot (BetaCopter/BetaPlane) branch.
+- Clone the BetaPilot fork and checkout the desired BetaPilot (BetaCopter/BetaPlane) branch.
 - Ensure that all git submodules are there.
 Run git submodule update --init --recursive.
 - Copy the three files ardupilotmega.xml, common.xml, and storm32_4ap.xml from the \mavlink_withmostbasicadditions folder to the ardupilot\modules\mavlink\message_definitions\v1.0 folder.
 This will overwrite files existing there.
 (This step is crucuial since ArduPilot does not support the latest MAVLink standard, which STorM32 needs).
-- Compile for your board follow the instructions in the ArduPilot wiki for compiling.
+- Compile for your board following the instructions in the ArduPilot wiki for compiling.

 ## Acknowledgements and License ##